Thunderte/Event-Tools-Plugin/README.md

  ## How to use

  - :eha without typing the name of the event, the name of the room comes out.
 If you want a custom event name, just type :eha (event name).

+- :openroom open the room you are.

+- :closeroom lock the room you are.

- - :setpublic add the room you are in the public rooms category!
+ - :setpublic add the room you are in the public rooms category.

 In case you want the room to open and close automatically when you start an event.
 Edit in emulator_settings `eha_command.automatic_close_room` to 1.